 Races against time may take place either on Flat Track, Banked Track, or Road.
-One skater at a time covers a set distance, while their times are taken by timekeepers or time apparatus.
+Skaters cover a set distance, while their times are taken by timekeepers or time apparatus.

-b) For distances up to but not including 2000m

-May take place on Flat Track, Banked Track, or Road.
-Skaters may progress through heats, semi-finals till a final is reached.

-c) 2000m and longer
+- b) For distances up to but not including 2000m May take place on Flat Track, Banked Track, or Road.
+Skaters may progress through heats, semi-finals till a final is reached. - c) 2000m and longer d) Points e) Elimination